KJuure/PatternAnalysis-2025/recognition/OASIS_Improved_2D_UNet/README.md

 After studying the code further, I've created a remapping json file for the mask images and confirmed the remapping is correct with the help of ChatGPT.

 I have now fully implemented the dataset.py file and have confirmed the functionality with ChatGPTs help.

+I just finished implementing modules.py and I am now verifying functionality while also studying what each line of code does and its purpose in the algorithm.

+Day 3:

+Implemented, studied and validated the utils.py file.
+I'm discovering pretty quickly that although ChatGPT gives a lot of information, its pretty bad at explaining concepts from the very bottom and often includes complex language.